-The Lead Peer counselor’s essential duty will be to provide peer counseling to adults in the South Asian community in the Sacramento and surrounding cities.
-All counseling delivered will be culturally, spiritually and religiously congruent.
+The Lead Peer counselor’s essential duty will be to provide peer counseling to adults in the South Asian community in Sacramento and surrounding cities.
+All counseling delivered will be culturally, spiritually, and religiously congruent.
 The lead peer counselor will promote hope, wellness, and recovery outcomes for the clients.
 The lead peer counselor will also reinforce a culture of recovery and client-centered services.
-Other duties include working with staff within the areas of peer support, self-help, advocacy, outreach and engagement.
+Other duties include working with staff within the areas of peer support, self-help, advocacy, outreach, and engagement.

 Required language competency for all LPC applicants:

 - Fluency in South Asian languages specifically Dari-Farsi, Pashto, or Hindi-Urdu and Punjabi.

 - Ability to provide peer counseling for clients/consumers in (a) specific language(s) spoken in South Asia: Dari-Farsi and Pashto, or languages spoken in other nations of South Asia: Hindi-Urdu and Punjabi.
 A combination of Dari-Farsi and Hindi-Urdu is also acceptable.